What people are saying on the anniversary of Hong Kong's handover

 “This is the first time I have come for the July 1 protest.
 I came because Carrie Lam will not withdraw the extradition law,” said a man in his 20s surnamed Lau.

 “I stayed over since 1:30 a.m. ...
 I will not stay overnight because our goal has failed already.
-We failed to stop the flag-raising ceremony,” said Johnny So, 18, referring to the annual flag-raising event that took place early on Monday.
+We failed to stop the flag-raising ceremony,” said Johnny So, 18, referring to the annual flag-raising event that took place on Monday.

 “I won’t go to the march because there will be an escalation,” said Bonnie Fong, 26.
 “There will be some clashes.”